Yine

 Photography: Davis Torres (Xapiri Ground)

-The Yine people had their first contact with the Spaniards in the XVII century, when the Franciscan and Jesuit missionaries arrived in the Tambo and upper Ucayali rivers, and at the end of the XVIII century, they extended their territory towards the Tambo, Ucayali, Cajur and possibly the Las Piedras rivers.
+The Yine people had their first contact with the Spaniards in the 17th century, when the Franciscan and Jesuit missionaries arrived in the Tambo and upper Ucayali rivers, and at the end of the 18th century, they extended their territory towards the Tambo, Ucayali, Cajur, and possibly the Las Piedras rivers.
 However, after violent encounters with rubber tappers in mid-1893, the Yine people sought refuge in Boca Manu.
 Later, under the guidance of the Dominican missions, they established a series of settlements, which in 1975 became part of the Native Communities Law (RER, 2003).

 OUR WORK WITH THE COMMUNITY

 Monte Salvado is one of the communities with the most evidence and contingency situations with the presence of Indigenous Peoples in Isolation and Initial Contact (PIACI) in the last 20 years.
-As a result, seven community members work as protection agents for the Native Federation of the Madre de Dios River and Affluents (FENAMAD) that has a control post in the area (Fenamad, 2021).
+As a result, seven community members work as protection agents for the Native Federation of the Madre de Dios River and Affluents (FENAMAD), which has a control post in the area (Fenamad, 2021).

-Since 2017, we have been building collaborative relationships with the Association of Artisans of Monte Salvado with the goal of establishing fair trade through traditional arts.
-In early March 2021, Emily Urquia, president of the association, presented an exhibition of her solo work in our gallery.
-Emily, like her fellow indigenous artists, has a vision to support the art of the Yine women and pass on their legacy of design techniques to new generations of their people.
+Since 2017, we have cultivated a collaborative relationship with the Association of Artisans of Monte Salvado, focused on promoting fair trade through traditional arts.
+A milestone of this partnership occurred in March 2021, when the association’s president at the time, Emily Urquia, held a solo exhibition in our gallery.
+Like her fellow artists, Emily is driven by a vision to elevate the art of Yine women and ensure that their ancestral design techniques are passed down to future generations.

-Xapiri Ground member Davis Torres with Yine children of Monte Salvado.
-Photo: Davis Torres (©2024 Xapiri Ground)
+Xapiri Ground member Davis Torres with the Yine children of Monte Salvado / Photo: Davis Torres (©2024 Xapiri Ground)

 BIBLIOGRAPHIC SOURCES: